Sudan Fast Facts

 June 20, 2011 - Representatives from Sudan and South Sudan sign an agreement calling for the immediate withdrawal of Sudanese troops from Abyei and for joint supervision of the disputed region.

-July 12, 2011 - President al-Bashir announces economic austerity measures in a speech to parliament.
+July 12, 2011 - Bashir announces economic austerity measures in a speech to parliament.
 He also details plans for a new constitution, new currency, and greater political freedom.

 September 8, 2011 - According to UN officials, the governments of Sudan and South Sudan reach an agreement that will allow the withdrawal of their troops from the disputed border region of Abyei.

-October 2011 - In his first visit to Khartoum since South Sudan's independence, President Salva Kiir meets with Sudanese President al-Bashir to "reach final solutions" to address continuing differences between their countries.
+October 2011 - In his first visit to Khartoum since South Sudan's independence, South Sudanese President Salva Kiir meets with Bashir to "reach final solutions" to address continuing differences between their countries.

 October 31, 2011 - Government officials announce that Sudanese troops have killed hundreds of rebel fighters during a battle in the border province of Southern Kordofan.